Stanmore College Privacy Statement (Generic)

 How government departments use your information

 We pass most of the information to government agencies to meet funding arrangements.
 The College is a Data Processor for the Education and Skills Funding Agency.
-This means that the College will pass most of the personal information and some of the sensitive information you provide to the Education and Skills Funding Agency and the Department for Business, Innovation and Skills (BIS).
+This means that the College will pass most of the personal information and some of the sensitive information you provide to the Education and Skills Funding Agency, the Greater London Authority and the Department for Business, Innovation and Skills (BIS).
 Where necessary it is also shared with the Department for Education (DfE).

 The information is used for the exercise of functions of these government departments and to meet statutory responsibilities, including under the Apprenticeships, Skills, Children and Learning Act 2009.
 It is also used to create and maintain a unique learner number (ULN) and a Personal Learning Record (PLR).